Foundational Exercises

 Goals

-• You should see a yellow background for all odd numbered elements in the list.
+yellowbackground for all odd numbered elements in the list. - You should have a

 Exercise 3: More Styles